 To do this, use the lua script identifiers.lua, which is included with CFS in the scripts folder.
 The script is also included below:

 '''

 function handler( document )

 identifier = document:getFieldValue( "AUTN_IDENTIFIER" )

 if identifier then indices = document:getFieldValue( "SubFileIndexCSV" )

 if indices then

 indices = string.gsub(indices, ",", ".")

 document:setFieldValue("AUTN_IDENTIFIER", identifier .. "|" .. indices)

 end

 end

-return true

-end

 '''